What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 3. Vegetative propagation - propagation of plants with

-with the help of vegetative organs: aboveground or underground shoots, parts of the root,
+using vegetative organs: above-ground or underground shoots, parts of the root,

-or parts of it.
-The similarity of the daughter plant with the parent plant, since it
+or parts thereof.
+The similarity of the daughter plant with the mother plant, since it

 continues the development of the mother's body.
 Greater efficiency and

-the spread of vegetative reproduction in nature, since the daughter organism
+the spread of vegetative propagation in nature, since the daughter organism

-reproduction: with the help of rhizomes - lily of the valley, mint, wheatgrass, etc .; rooting
+reproduction: using rhizomes - lily of the valley, mint, wheatgrass, etc.; rooting

-lower branches touching the soil (layering) - currants, wild grapes; mustache
+lower branches touching the soil (layers) - currants, wild grapes; mustache

-Strawberry; bulbs - tulip, narcissus, crocus.
-The use of vegetative
+Strawberries; bulbs - tulip, daffodil, crocus.
+Use of vegetative

 bulbs - onions and garlic, layering - currants and gooseberries, root